Our learning is structured around these key areas:

 ICE North East presents the Robert Stephenson Awards every year as a celebration of civil engineering excellence in the region.
 The awards ensure projects receive the acknowledgement and prestige they deserve.
-The results are announced at the annual dinner and awards are presented by the ICE president.
+Our 2022 awards are now open for entries!

 ICE North East also gives and supports a number of awards that showcase the individual expertise and excellence of members.
 Find out more about the awards and how you can enter.

-This annual competition, formerly known as the Papers Competition, promotes and rewards excellent communication of civil engineering issues and ideas.
+This annual competition, promotes and rewards excellent communication of civil engineering issues and ideas.

 The North East regional heat is open to all current ICE graduate and student members who live, work or study in the region.